FlavorPy/FlavorPy/flavorpy/docs/index.rst

 FlavorPy documentation
 ======================

-FlavorPy is a Python library for calculations around discrete flavor symmetries.
+FlavorPy is a Python library for calculations around discrete flavor symmetries in particle physics.
 Currently it is split into two parts:

 .. grid:: 2
    :gutter: 4